legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 *Try testing it with different video drivers and different QEMU versions. *I have tried all the down to QEMU 2.10 ARM/ and still works, not sure which is most stable yet.

+# GPU Driver Testing on Gnome:
++Virtio-gpu-pci *seems to be the default, works: glxgears: llvmpipe ~800FPS

 See for yourself!
 Ready set go?
 <hr>
 <hr>